Skip to main content

 });

-Configure Playwright based on environment
+Configure Playwright by environment

 playwright.config.ts